wp-plugins/jb-accordion/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-JB Accordion is a Responsive super Multi Color and Animated Conted plugin for your wordpress theme.
+JB Accordion is a Responsive super Multi Color and Animated Content plugin for your wordpress theme.

 == Description ==